This page is regularly updated as we are made aware of state level changes from our Vetted VA Pros.

 • Congressional Medal of Honor;

-• Navy Cross or Air Force Cross.
+• Distinguished Service Cross; Navy Cross or Air Force Cross.

 Clause 22B allows for tax exemption of $1,250.00 if the veteran meets the following: